 Epic Games’ CEO, Tim Sweeney, made it clear that Fortnite would only come back once they could ensure fair in-app payment options for users, passing any savings directly to the gaming community.

-The stalemate continued until a recent ruling by the same judge, who found Apple in violation of the 2021 injunction.
-The court determined that Apple’s continued interference with alternative payment methods was anticompetitive and would no longer be tolerated.
+The deadlock lasted until a recent decision by the same judge, who said that Apple had broken the 2021 injunction.
+The court said that Apple’s ongoing interference with other payment methods was unfair to competitors and would not be allowed anymore.

 What Fortnite’s return means for Gamers and the Industry